khali16/pagination-recruitment-task/README.md

 # Tech: React + TypeScript + Vite

+# Plans to improve the project:

+- MSW (Mock service worker) to allow dev profile with local mocks
+- Adjust to mobile view

 # Template readme

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.